Clemapfel/jluna/docs/manual.md

 + `unsafe::set_field(Value* owner, Symbol* field, Value* new_value*)`
   - set field `:field` of owner `owner` to `new_value`

-Where, for none of the functions, any exception forwarding is performed.
+Where no exception forwarding is performed.

-For example, we can employ them like so:

 ```cpp
 // create Julia-side variable